Dzaakk/Learning-Notes/Phase-2-Data-and-Storage/05-Analytical-Storage/ETL-and-Data-Pipelines.md

 ### Solutions:
 - Use orchestrator (Airflow)
 - Define dependencies explicitly
-- Sensor to wait for upstream
+- Sensors to wait for upstream
 - Retry with backoff

 # Real-World Example: E-commerce Analytics